iTXTech/Genisys/.github/ISSUE_TEMPLATE.md

 <!--- WARNING
 ANY ISSUE ON OUTDATED GENISYS WILL BE CLOSED.
 CONTINUING SPAMMNG WILL CAUSE A BAN.
 CHECK YOUR VERSION BEFORE CONTINUING.
 ANY ISSUE ASKING UPDATE TO ANY NEW VERSION OF MCPE WILL BE CLOSED.
-CHECK THE OPEN ISSUES BEFORE YOU SUBMIT A NEW ONE.
+SEARCH EXISTING ISSUES BEFORE YOU SUBMIT A NEW ONE.
 -->

 #### Issue description